 This layered, well-plotted, richly-characterized story sucked me in from the beginning, and called my name whenever I was unable to listen to Xe Sands’ engrossing audio book narration!
 The Wife ramps up to a twist-upon-twist crescendo, and, ultimately, finishes with an ending that will haunt readers, long after the final sentence.
 The Wife has been added to my list of Mystery in Minutes favorites for 2018!
 Author Alafair Burke has a new fan!Read More

-Wonderfully haunting and atmospheric, The Last Time I Lied by American author Riley Sager is a Mystery in Minutes favorite of 2018 so far, in a year of great crime fiction reading!
+Wonderfully haunting and atmospheric, The Last Time I Lied, by American author Riley Sager, is a Mystery in Minutes favorite of 2018, in a year of great, crime fiction reading!
 From its eye-catching, blue cover, to its breath-holdingly suspenseful, climactic action sequence, and its absolute zinger of a final twist, The Last Time I Lied just may be the quintessential summer psychological suspense!Read More

 Haunting and thought-provoking, with an underlying sense of inescapable menace, Our Kind of Cruelty by Araminta Hall is a psychological drama that keeps the reader enthralled and turning the pages right up until its unsettling finish.

 Our Kind of Cruelty is, at its heart, the tale of one character's obsessive fixation with another.